 DIY Team Building – Learning to Listen

 - Pass out your meeting agenda

-- One of your team will announce the first agenda item and lead discussion about it.
-With each new agenda item, ask a different colleague to lead discussion about it.
+- One of your team will announce the first agenda item and lead a discussion about it.
+With each new agenda item, ask a different colleague to lead a discussion about it.
 Don’t assign discussion items by areas of expertise.
 You don’t want ‘experts’ talking, you want to create a culture where questioning and back and forth dialogue happens.